May 14, 1919 - June 20, 1942

 Harold took a Bomber Reconnaissance course at No. 13 (OT) Squadron, Patricia Bay, BC from October 1 to December 23, 1941.
 “65%.
 Below average (Ground School).
 Average M. E. Flying Boat Pilot.
 Attitude fair, this student failed D.R.
 Navigation and had difficulty with Patrol and Search.”

 On June 20, 1942, near Prince Rupert, British Columbia, eight miles SSE of Pointer Rocks, Blackburn Shark MK III 524 crashed at approximately 1040 hours.
-He was the WOAG aboard the aircraft.
-He and his pilot, F/S H. E. Phillips, were on a routine patrol at the time.
+Pilot F/S H. E. Phillips, and Baum, his WOAG, were on a routine patrol at the time.
 Neither the bodies nor the aircraft were recovered.

 A Court of Inquiry was struck.